sadkowsk/native-lands-locator/modelcard.md

 ### Direct Uses

-- Identifying geographic entities in text and mapping them to corresponding native/indigenous lands
-- Facilitating educational and research activities focused on indigenous studies and geographical history
-- Enabling content creators and researchers to acknowledge and integrate native/indigenous perspectives and histories in their work
-- Enhancing cultural awareness and sensitivity in broader geographical and historical discussions
-- Supporting diversity and inclusivity initiatives by providing insights into the historical presence and contributions of indigenous communities
-- Aiding in the development of educational materials that promote a more comprehensive understanding of local and global histories
+NatLlo identifies geographic entities in texts and maps them to native/indigenous lands, aiding educational and research activities in indigenous studies and geography.
+It enables content creators and researchers to include native/indigenous perspectives in their work, enhancing cultural awareness and supporting diversity.
+Additionally, it assists in developing educational materials for a comprehensive understanding of history.

 ### Out-of-Scope Uses

-- Not intended for navigational or legal purposes regarding land ownership or territorial disputes
-- Unsuitable for real-time location-based services or emergency response coordination
-- Not designed for commercial exploitation of native/indigenous cultural knowledge or heritage
-- Inappropriate for determining political boundaries or influencing governmental policy decisions
-- Should not be used as a sole source for critical decision-making in land management or environmental conservation
-- Not applicable for personal identification or tracking of individuals within geographic regions
+NatLlo is not designed for legal purposes, such as determining land ownership, resolving territorial disputes, and other land management decisions.
+It is also unsuitable for navigational services.
+It should not be used for commercial exploitation of native/indigenous cultures, influencing political boundaries, or governmental policy-making, nor for personal identification or tracking within geographic regions.

 ## Bias, Risks, and Limitations